Lisa Nowak: Space flight

 After she entered orbit, Nowak felt nauseated, a symptom of space adaptation syndrome.
 The first day in space was devoted to inspecting the orbiter for possible damage, as the crew had noticed debris falling off the external tank during liftoff.
 Nowak deployed the robotic arm to inspect the wing tips, nose and underside of the spacecraft using digital and video cameras and laser scanning.
 After six and a half hours of examination, all that was found was a white splotch on the nose cap.
 NASA engineers were initially concerned that this might be the result of a high-velocity impact, but after closer examination they determined it to be bird droppings.
 Some discoloration found on the leading edges was attributed to hydraulic fluid spills.

-After Discovery docked with the ISS, Wilson and Nowak used the robotic arm to unload the Italian-built Leonardo Multi-Purpose Logistics Module (MPLM).
+After Discovery docked with the ISS, Wilson and Nowak used the Canadarm to unload the Italian-built Leonardo Multi-Purpose Logistics Module (MPLM).
 The 7400 lbs of equipment and supplies it contained included the Minus Eighty Lab Freezer for use in scientific experiments and a 1400 lb Oxygen Generation System to allow the ISS to support up to six crew members.
 Nowak carried out her assigned tasks, but other crew members noted a reluctance to assist with tasks that were not assigned to her and for which she had not trained.

 While Discovery was docked with the ISS, the STS-121 crew conducted three spacewalks.
 The women were not considered for this activity; when NASA trimmed the space suit budget in the 1990s, small sizes were omitted.
 Women astronauts were assigned to other tasks like operating the robotic arms.
 From the Destiny laboratory on the ISS, Nowak operated the robotic arm whose installation she had overseen as CAPCOM years before.
 It was more challenging to operate than the one on the Space Shuttle, since it was larger and had an extra joint.

 Some 4300 lb of trash, experiment results and broken equipment were packed into Leonardo, and Nowak and Wilson used the robotic arm to re-stow the module in Discovery's cargo bay.
 It was then used to make a final check of the Space Shuttle to ensure that no damage had been done by micrometeorites or space debris.
 Discovery undocked from the ISS and commenced its two-day return to Earth.
 In all, she spent 12 days 18 hours and 36 minutes in space, during which she traveled 5 e6mi.
 Discovery landed at the Shuttle Landing Facility at the Kennedy Space Center at 09:14 on July 17.